roslaunch-analyzer/roslaunch-language-server/README.md

 ---

 This package provides a tool to analyze ROS launchfiles.
 It is based on the [ros2/launch](https://github.com/ros2/launch) package and provides a server that can be used to analyze launchfiles.
-The server can be accessed via a REST API.
+The server can be accessed via a [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).

 ---